 Jewish Research, Hosted by Meredith Hoffman

-Come join us to talk about strategies and hints for researching your Jewish ancestors.
-Depending on your interest, we might look at how to find the records of your immigrant ancestors, both here and in the “old country”; how to find people if they’ve changed their names; how to find the villages that your ancestors came from; and how to locate families lost or scattered by the Holocaust.
-Bring your questions and research problems and we’ll look at both online and local resources that could help you in your search.
+Attendees discussed strategies and hints for researching their Jewish ancestors.
+Topics included how to find the records for immigrant ancestors, both here and in the “old country;” how to find people if they changed their names; how to find the villages that Jewish ancestors came from; and how to locate families lost or scattered by the Holocaust.
+Attendees were invited to bring their questions and research problems, and both online and local resources were discussed that could help them in their search.

 Thursday, May 6